How to Recover Deleted Table Records in SQL Server?

 Step 4: Get Information about Deleted Rows

-Next, we will get information about the deleted rows by searching the transaction log:
+Next, we will get information about the deleted rows by searching the transaction log by executing the below query:

 USE RecoverDeletedRecords